josafatburmeister/BirdSongIdentification/README.md

 <!-- lasseck2013 -->

-[11] Mario Lasseck.
+<a name="lasseck2013">[11]</a> Mario Lasseck.
 “Bird Song Classification in Field Recordings: Winning Solution for NIPS4B 2013 Competition”.
 In: Proceedings of the Workshop on Neural Information Processing Scaled for Bioin- formatics (Lake Tahoe, USA).
 Ed. by Herve ́ Glotin et al. Jan.
 2013, pp. 176–181.
 URL: http:// sabiod.lis- lab.fr/nips4b/.

 <!-- lasseck2015 -->

-[12] Mario Lasseck.
+<a name="lasseck2015">[12]</a> Mario Lasseck.
 “Improved Automatic Bird Identification through Decision Tree based Feature Selection and Bagging”.
 In: Working Notes of CLEF 2015 - Conference and Labs of the Evaluation Forum (Toulouse, France).
 Ed. by Linda Cappellato et al. Vol. 1391.
 CEUR Workshop Proceedings.
 CEUR, Sept.
 2015, pp. 1–12.
 URL: http://ceur-ws.org/Vol-1391/160-CR.pdff.

 <!-- lasseck2014 -->

-[13] Mario Lasseck.
+<a name="lasseck2014">[13]</a> Mario Lasseck.
 “Large-Scale Identification of Birds in Audio Recordings”.
 In: Working Notes of CLEF 2014 - Conference and Labs of the Evaluation Forum (Sheffield, United Kingdom).
 Ed. by Linda Cap- pellato et al. Vol. 1180.
 CEUR Workshop Proceedings.
 CEUR, Sept.
 2014, pp. 585–597.
 URL: http: //ceur-ws.org/Vol-1180/CLEF2014wn-Life-Lasseck2014.pdf.

 <!-- birdvox -->

-[14] Vincent Lostanlen et al. “Birdvox-Full-Night: A Dataset and Benchmark for Avian Flight Call Detection”.
+<a name="birdvox">[14]</a> Vincent Lostanlen et al. “Birdvox-Full-Night: A Dataset and Benchmark for Avian Flight Call Detection”.
 In: International Conference on Acoustics, Speech and Signal Processing - ICASSP 2018 (Calgary, Canada).
 IEEE Computer Society, 2018, pp. 266–270.
 ISBN: 978-1-5386-4658-8.
 DOI: 10.
 1109/ICASSP.2018.8461410.

 <!-- nips4bplus -->

-[15] Veronica Morfi et al. “NIPS4Bplus: a richly annotated birdsong audio dataset.”
+<a name="nips4bplus">[15]</a> Veronica Morfi et al. “NIPS4Bplus: a richly annotated birdsong audio dataset.”
 In: PeerJ Computer Science 5.e223 (Oct.
 7, 2019), pp. 1–12.
 ISSN: 2376-5992.
 DOI: 10.7717/peerj-cs.223.

 <!-- muller2018 -->

-[16] Lukas Müller and Mario Marti.
+<a name="muller2018">[16]</a> Lukas Müller and Mario Marti.
 “Bird sound classification using a bidirectional LSTM”.
+In: Working
-In: Working Notes of CLEF 2018 - Conference and Labs of the Evaluation Forum (Avignon, France).
+Notes of CLEF 2018 - Conference and Labs of the Evaluation Forum (Avignon, France).
 Ed. by Linda Cappellato et al. Vol. 2125.
 CEUR Workshop Proceedings.
 CEUR, Sept.
 2018, pp. 1–13.
 URL: http: //ceur-ws.org/Vol-2125/paper_134.pdf.

 <!-- audio-monitoring -->

-[17] Cristian Pérez-Granados and Juan Traba.
+<a name="audio-monitoring">[17]</a> Cristian Pérez-Granados and Juan Traba.
 “Estimating bird density using passive acoustic monitoring: a review of methods and suggestions for further research”.
 In: Ibis 163.3 (Feb.
 2021), pp. 765–783.
 ISSN: 1474-919X.
 DOI: 10.1111/ibi.12944.

 <!-- ross -->

-[18] Jesse C. Ross and Paul E. Allen.
+<a name="ross">[18]</a> Jesse C. Ross and Paul E. Allen.
 “Random Forest for improved analysis efficiency in passive acoustic monitoring”.
 In: Ecological Acoustics 21 (2014), pp. 34–39.
 ISSN: 1574-9541.
 DOI: 10.1016/j.ecoinf.2013.12.002.

 <!-- monitoring-overview -->

-[19] Dirk S. Schmeller et al. “Bird-monitoring in Europe – a first overview of practices, motivations and aims”.
+<a name="monitoring-overview">[19]</a> Dirk S. Schmeller et al. “Bird-monitoring in Europe – a first overview of practices, motivations and aims”.
 In:
 Nature Conservation 2 (Aug.
 2012), pp. 41–57.
 ISSN: 1314-6947.
 DOI: 10.3897/ natureconservation.2.3644.

 <!-- sevilla-2017 -->

-[20] Antoine Sevilla and Herve ́ Glotin.
+<a name="sevilla-2017">[20]</a> Antoine Sevilla and Herve ́ Glotin.
 “Audio Bird Classification with Inception-v4 extended with Time and Time-Frequency Attention Mechanisms”.
 In: Working Notes of CLEF 2017 - Conference and Labs of the Evaluation Forum (Dublin, Ireland).
 Ed. by Linda Cappellato et al. Vol. 1866.
 CEUR Workshop Proceedings.
 CEUR, Sept.
 2017, pp. 1–8.
 URL: http://ceur-ws.org/Vol-1866/paper_ 177.pdf.

 <!-- sprengel-2016 -->

-[21] Elias Sprengel et al. “Audio Based Bird Species Identification using Deep Learning Techniques”.
+<a name="sprengel-2016">[21]</a> Elias Sprengel et al. “Audio Based Bird Species Identification using Deep Learning Techniques”.
 In: WorkingNotesofCLEF2016-ConferenceandLabsoftheEvaluationForum(E ́vora,Portugal).Ed.by Krisztian Balog et al. Vol. 1609.
 CEUR Workshop Proceedings.
 CEUR, Sept.
 2016, pp. 547–559.
 URL: http://ceur-ws.org/Vol-1609/16090547.pdf.

 <!-- xeno-canto -->

-[22] Willem-Pier Vellinga and Robert Planque ́.
+<a name="xeno-canto">[22]</a> Willem-Pier Vellinga and Robert Planque ́.
 “The Xeno-canto collection and its relation to sound recog- nition and classification”.
 In: Working Notes of CLEF 2015 - Conference and Labs of the Evaluation Forum (Toulouse, France).
 Ed. by Linda Cappellato et al. Vol. 1391.
 CEUR Workshop Proceedings.
 CEUR, Sept.
 2015, pp. 1–10.
 URL: http://ceur-ws.org/Vol-1391/166-CR.pdf.

 <!-- warblr -->

-[23] Dan Stowell et al. “Automatic acoustic detection of birds through deep learning: The first Bird Audio Detection challenge”.
+<a name="warblr">[23]</a> Dan Stowell et al. “Automatic acoustic detection of birds through deep learning: The first Bird Audio Detection challenge”.
 In: Methods in Ecology and Evolution 10.3 (Mar.
 2019), pp. 368–380.
 ISSN: 2041-210X.
 DOI: 10.1111/2041-210X.13103.

 </div>